Library

 library catalogue

 The library is open to the public from Monday to Friday between 9 a.m. and 2 p.m.
 Visitors include researchers, university professors, students, and private individuals seeking information on Balkan-related topics.
-Apart from the usual subjects (history, politics, folklore, international relations, art, cultural relations, inter-Balkan relations, the Greeks of the diaspora, education, archaeology, and Balkan linguistics), the visitors' interests vary with current developments in the Balkans (the Macedonian Question, minorities, nationalism, the birth of nations, economics, and politics in the post-Cold-War Balkans).
+Apart from the usual subjects (history, politics, folklore, international relations, art, cultural relations, inter-Balkan relations, the Greeks of the Diaspora, education, archaeology, and Balkan linguistics), the visitors' interests vary with current developments in the Balkans (the Macedonian Question, minorities, nationalism, the birth of nations, economics, and politics in the post-Cold-War Balkans).
 The number of people using the library has increased considerably since the establishment of the new School of Balkan, Slavic, and Oriental Studies in the University of Macedonia, the School of Balkan Studies in the Faculty of Pedagogies in Florina and the School of Languages, Literature and Culture of Black Sea Countries in the Democritus University of Thrace.

 Since 2004 IMXA participated in Operational Programme “Information Society”, axis “Culture”.
 A part of the project foresaw the preservation, exploitation and promotion, through digitalisation, of a big portion of the Library’s collections, and specifically the “Special Collection” and the “Karamanlidika Books Collection” (375 books in all).